 This is my journey and it continues….

-From what I understand, this is the kind of social behavior which were accepted by all since generations, particularly by women.
+From what I understand, this is the kind of social behaviour which were accepted by all for generations, particularly by women.
 This is a wake-up call to all the women who receive this kind of disgusting attitude from anybody – By not standing up or speaking up for yourself, you are setting a wrong example to the coming generations.
-Women need to adjust, forgive and accept – this is a very common expectation in the Indian society.
+Women need to adjust, forgive and accept – this is a very common expectation in Indian society.

-Is it not the time to change this ?!
+Is it not time to change this ?!

 ** This story is written by an Indian lady who preferred to remain anonymous.

 [The context of this narrative lies in a deeply implanted gender discrimination in Indian society.
 Infertility in women is considered a stigma.
 ONLY women are held responsible for not having children ( many elderly people don’t even believe that there is something called male infertility).
 Women are often tortured, humiliated and stigmatized for not being able to bear children.
 At the end of the day, it is the decision to the couple whether to have a child or no. Nowadays, many even want to opt not to have a child – but pressurized by society, couples do not have their own choice. ]